10 Horrific Drownings In Horror Films

 Friday the 13th Series

-The Friday the 13th Series is a long running slasher series whose very roots grow from a tragic drowning.
+The Friday the 13th Series is a long running slasher franchise whose very roots grow from a tragic drowning.
 A young Jason Voorhees is left unsupervised at Camp Crystal Lake, leading him to fall into the lake and drown.
 Whilst he returns for every sequel, the man that cannot die does end up back under the water in several films, including part Friday the 13th Part VI: Jason Lives, where he is chained to a bolder and dumped into the middle of the lake.

 Cape Fear (1991)

 Cape Fear is a remake of thriller from 1962, about a Lawyer from North Carolina who is tormented by a recently released convict he once defended.
 For the 1991 effort, director Martin Scorsese set Robert De Niro against Nick Nolte in a psychological battle of minds.
 The films climax takes place on the river of Cape Fear where ex con Max Cady (De Niro) attacks lawyer Sam Bowden’s (Nolte) family on board a river boat.
 Crazed Cady underestimates the family and finds himself handcuffed to the sinking boat as it slowly falls into the blackwater river.
 Shouting in tongues and thrashing about in the murky depths, Cady’s final moments sees him starring angrily at his nemesis lying on the muddy bank, as the ex con slips slowly under the water.
-It’s a haunting performance from De Niro that saw him nominated for Best Actor at the Oscars that year.
+It’s a haunting performance from De Niro, one that saw him nominated for Best Actor at the Oscars that year.

 Other Posts Like This